 GPs should have had criminal records checks completed as part of their Performers List checks.
-In some cases, practices may use these checks rather than obtaining an additional DBS check when the GP begins working for the practice.
-If so the practice should be able to demonstrate they have suitable assurance from NHS England that an appropriate check has been completed.
+You may use these checks rather than obtaining an additional DBS check when a GP begins working for the practice.
+If so, you should be able to demonstrate you have contacted NHS England:

 There is no general requirement for non-clinical staff (for example reception or administrative staff) to have a DBS check.
 This depends on their specific duties and responsibilities.
-Practices may not be breaching regulations if certain non-clinical staff have not received DBS checks.
-The practice should consider this on a case-by-case basis.
-For example:
+You should consider each case individually.
+For example, for non-clinical staff:

-- Access to medical records alone does not mean that non-clinical staff need to receive a DBS check.
+- access to medical records alone does not require a DBS check

-- Non-clinical staff who carry out chaperone duties may require a DBS check due to the nature of these duties and the level of patient contact.
+- roles including chaperone duties may require a DBS check due to the nature of these duties and the level of contact with patients.

-- Non-clinical staff who supervise a baby or child whilst their parent or carer is having an appointment will require a DBS check.
+- staff who supervise a baby or child while their parent or carer is having an appointment require a DBS check.

-DBS advise that there is no general requirement to repeat checks for staff that remain employed if there is no change in their place or terms of work.
-It is up to the employer to decide if and when a new check is needed.
-Practices should be able to provide evidence that they have appropriately considered where new checks are needed.
+Employers must decide if and when a new check is needed.
+You should be able to provide evidence you have considered where new checks are needed.
 This includes carrying out risk assessments to support the decision.